-An advertisement demonstrating a speedboat’s stability when turning tight corners can also represent that the product is capable of performing in a similar manner for the average user.
+An advertisement demonstrating a speedboat’s stability when turning tight corners can also represent that the product is capable of performing in a similar manner to the average user.
 In either case, admission of the advertisements into evidence will help support a plaintiff’s claims against the manufacturer.

-Holding Manufacturers Responsible
+Holding Manufacturers Responsible for Boat Accidents

 The first goal is achieved through compensatory damage awards, which compensate victims for their medical expenses, lost wages, and pain and suffering.
 The watchdog goal is accentuated through punitive damage awards, which go beyond compensating the victim and are intended to punish the wrongdoer and deter similar conduct by the same manufacturer in the future, as well as other manufacturers.
-Punitive damages awards can reach into the millions of dollars, so it is easy to see how they can be effective deterrents.
+Punitive damages awards can reach millions of dollars, so it is easy to see how they can be effective deterrents.

-A plaintiff attempting to prove a products liability claim may rely on expert testimony on the product’s defectiveness, evidence that demonstrates the product’s dangerousness (such as a videotaped experiment involving the product), and evidence of other accidents involving the same product.
+A plaintiff attempting to prove a product's liability claim may rely on expert testimony on the product’s defectiveness, evidence that demonstrates the product’s dangerousness (such as a videotaped experiment involving the product), and evidence of other accidents involving the same product.
 The defendant, on the other hand, may seek to offer expert testimony on the safety of the product, evidence of compliance with government and industry standards, and evidence of custom in the industry in their defense.